dbojan/form-fillable-html-to-pdf/README.md

 # Form fillable, html, save to html or pdf
 Save html fillable forms as html, pdf, or print them

-There are different versions of this html file:
+There are different types of this html file:

 ## Type 3: